FernandoMoyano/Expan-DYLO-consultoria/README.md

 [Animate css](https://animate.style/)
 >Animate.css is a library of ready-to-use cross-browser animations to use in your web projects.
 Ideal for emphasis, landing pages, sliders and care guide tips.
+>
 [Wow.js](https://wowjs.uk/)
 >Reveal Animations When You Scroll.
-Very Animate.css Friend :-) Easily customize animation settings: style, delay, length, offset, iterations...
-100% MIT Licensed, not GPL.
+Very Animate.css Friend Easily customize animation settings: style, delay, length, offset, iterations 100% MIT Licensed, not GPL.
 Keep your code yours.
 ES2015+, naturally Caffeine free.